networknext/next/docs/what_benefit_does_network_next_provide_for_games.md

 Data from more than 25M unique players through Network Next shows that _at any time 10% of players are experiencing significantly degraded network performance_.
 This is true no matter where you host your game servers.
 In cloud, bare metal, even if that network provider claims to have the best network in the world.
 Each month, this bad network performance moves around, affecting more than _60% of your players at least once_.

 But just how bad is it?
 The average packet loss around the world is 0.15%.
 In many areas of the world, the average packet loss is significantly higher.
 Of course, averages lie and players experience _worse_ than the average on a regular basis.
 Latency too is terrible.
-Players in Sao Paulo, Brazil experience 150ms+ additional latency as they are routed to Miami through...
-New York.
+Players in Sao Paulo, Brazil experience 150ms+ additional latency as they are routed to Miami through... _New York_.
 Friday night, the entire Comcast backbone goes down on the East Coast, and all players on the East Coast players get an additional 100ms latency while playing until it's fixed sometime next week.
 A transit link is overloaded Friday night during peak play time and packet loss spikes.
-Players in Dubai randomly transit to datacenters in Dubai, via Frankfurt.
+Players in Dubai randomly transit to datacenters in Dubai, _via Frankfurt_.
 Korean players get higher latency than necessary when playing with players in Japan because of geopolitics, and don't get us started about players in the Middle East.

 ## Bad network performance reduces engagement, retention and monetization